CPAD2022/CPAD2022SecATeam05/README.md

 Lunch on is an application where corporate employees can place food order during their lunch time.
 This promotes a sustainable way of placing order instead of paper reciepts.
 The application is based out of Flutter using Dart and works on Web, Android, Mac OS and IOS

+Update: While presenting, we were asked to add the filter and qr functionality.
+We successfuly added the qr functionality in our application and built the lofic for the filter functionality.

 ## Getting Started